• Skip to main content

 The most absorbed type of Magnesium is called Transdermal magnesium, which gets in your body through your skin and is better absorbed than oral Magnesium supplements.

-👉 The best Transdermal supplement I know is this one (you simply rub it on your back and wash off later) you can read all about Magnesium oil benefits in this post.
+The best Transdermal supplement I know is this one (you simply rub it on your back and wash it off later).

 Acupressure for Lower Back Pain